bkon/bkon.github.io/src/_posts/2016-12-01-using-refs-in-react.md

 }
 {% endhighlight %}

-Note the extra condition at lines 4-6.
-We're going to use these styles in the `render` method, and this means that it may be called when the component is not mounted yet, so refs won't be available.
+*Note the extra condition at lines 6-8.
+We're going to use these styles inside the `render` method and this means that this code may be executed when the component is not mounted yet, so refs won't be available.*

 Next step: let's use HOC to satisfy the "can render arbitrary content" requirement.